datasciencecampus/chrono_lens/cloud/README.md

 Carried out with the `sh gcp-setup-vm.sh <Name of your project> <Name of your branch>` (for example:
  `sh gcp-setup.sh mycameraproject main`).
-The installation script will copy `chrono_lens` and `cloud/dsc_lib` folders to the VM, along with the contents of the `cloud/vm` folder.
+The installation script will copy `chrono_lens` folder to the VM, along with the contents of the `cloud/vm` folder.
 The script will also create JSON authentication files for service accounts `backfill-ne` and `bigquery-r`.
 A user account called `runner` is created on the VM, where all the source code is uploaded for local execution from